AaronAstro/Multi-Level-Marketing-master/README.md

 Hey.
 This is MLM site for Droxford foods.
-I have to finish up making the commissions.
+This is the agency part of the MLM.
+The E-commerce part is currently with my fellow developer.